newnightcoder/100daysofcode/R1D09/LOG DAY 9.md

 - easyness of flexbox to center and align things perfectly.

 **next step:**
-- finish this pen / css animations
+- finish this pen / css animations.